KitHamm/themediaworkshop.co.uk/README.md

 This repo contains the source code used to create the company website for [The Media Workshop](https://staging.themediaworkshop.co.uk/)

-## My Role - Full Stack Developer
+## My Role

-`This project is still in the development stage.`
+FUll Stack Developer.
+Frontend, Backend, Server.

 ## Tech Stack